qwak-ai/qwak-examples/codegen_conda/README.md

 .
-├── main                   # Main directory containing core code │   ├── __init__.py        # An empty file that indicates this directory is a Python package │   ├── data_source.py     # Defines the Data source and Entity
+├── main                   # Main directory containing core code │   ├── __init__.py        # An empty file that indicates this directory is a Python package │   ├── model.py           # Defines the Code Generation Model
-│   ├── feature_set.py     # Defines the Feature set
-│   ├── utils.py           # Utilities related to the model
-│   ├── model.py           # Defines the Credit Risk Model
 │   └── conda.yaml         # Conda environment configurationdata
-|
-├── tests                  # Empty directory reserved for future test │   └── ...                # Future tests
 |
 ├── test_model_locally.py  # Script to test the model locally
 ├── test_live_model.py     # Script to test the live model with a sample REST request